Has Centro Stile Fiat ever produced a design of lasting significance?

 - 600D – Centro Stile Fiat

 - 128 Berlina – Centro Stile Fiat

 - Punto Mk1 – Giugiaro/Ital

 Now this outcome surprised me: Out of 8 significant Fiat models of the past 50 years, 4 were created by Centro Stile Fiat, and 4 by carrozzerie – an equal 50% split.
-Logically, it made sense to carry on once I’d started, so I applied similar methodology to Lancia, and the significant designs of their last half century; which look something like this:
+Logically, it made sense to carry on once I’d started, so I applied similar methodology to Lancia, and the significant designs of the last half century which look something like this:

 - Aurelia GT – Pininfarina

 - Beta Berlina – Centro stile Lancia

 - Gamma – Pininfarina